amazon-connect/amazon-connect-chatjs/README.md

       throttleTime: 5000 // default: 5000, customize time to wait before sending Read/Delivered receipts
     }
   },
+  // NOTE: Message receipts are enabled by default on the first setGlobalConfig() call.
+  // If you explicitly configure messageReceipts (enable or disable), subsequent setGlobalConfig()
+  // calls that omit `features` will preserve your configuration.
+To send receipts manually with
+  // full control over timing, use the `sendMessageReceipt()` method instead of `sendEvent()`.
   // Pass in a user agent suffix used to configure the AWS SDK client in Amazon Connect ChatJS.
   // This will be appended to the x-amz-user-agent custom header used in outgoing API requests
   customUserAgentSuffix: "", // (optional)